 As a general rule, masks are optional on campus and in all campus buildings, with the exception of classrooms, Health Services/Counseling, and in the testing center (the College Club), where they are required.
 This general policy is subject to the following qualifications:

-- Faculty members may make masking optional in their own classrooms/laboratories at their discretion.
+- Faculty members may make masking optional in their own classrooms, laboratories, and studios at their discretion.

 - Masks are required during the five-day isolation period for individuals who have tested positive and for the next five days.

-- Masking is encouraged for close contacts and for several days following out-of-state or international travel.
+- Masking is encouraged for several days following out-of-state or international travel.

 - New students and new employees must sign the COVID acknowledgment form.

 The asymptomatic testing program ended on April 15, 2023.
 Students may contact Health Services for symptomatic testing, and rapid tests are available for sale at the Bookstore.
 Positive test results no longer need to be reported.